Arrife/Timus/README.md

-# timus
+# Timus
-task from timus
+Solving tasks from timus